-Senior Vice President, Research Innovation and Entrepreneurship
+Senior Vice President, Office of Innovation & Entrepreneurship

 Gulbranson started her career at UCOP in 1997 as director of research collaborations, providing leadership in the creation and evaluation of large-scale collaborations among universities, national laboratories and industries.
 She transferred to Lawrence Livermore National Laboratory in 1999, where she established an incubator to accelerate entrepreneurial business growth and technology commercialization.

 Understanding the financing dynamics and growth of startups led Gulbranson in 2000 to venture capital firm Global Catalyst Partners.
 She became a partner and invested in seed and early-stage companies focused on information technology and materials.

 In 2005, Gulbranson founded Christalis, a strategic advisory firm specializing in business development, technology transfer and funding assistance for high-tech clients.
 As CEO, she bridged her skills as a scientist, engineer, entrepreneur and investor to help build national entities and brought a wealth of expertise across different industries.

 From 2007 to 2010, Gulbranson was a senior fellow with the Ewing Marion Kauffman Foundation.
 She led the foundation’s clean technology initiatives and supported the development of commercial innovation at the university level.

 Gulbranson helped launch Advanced Energy Economy in 2011, a national industry association.
 As the founding CEO of the Nevada Institute for Renewable Energy Commercialization, she was an integral part of the first renewable energy accelerator in the U.S. — a consortium of research institutions, investors, corporations and government.